Traffic Disruption - A1 - Borehamwood, WD6>

 The home owner is responsible for the water pipes in the home as well as the drainage and supply pipes within the property boundary.
+If your property has an individual supply pipe, you (or your landlord) are responsible for maintaining and repairing it.
 If you and your neighbours share a supply pipe then you are all jointly responsible.

-If you are on a shared supply pipe and not sure where your responsibility lies if you have a leak, please see the examples below.
+If you are not sure where your responsibility lies if you have a leak, please see the examples below.

 An individual supply pipe

-Both you and neighbour A are responsible for the leak
+Both A and B are responsible for the leak

 Am I entitled to a free supply pipe repair under the Leak Repair Scheme?